esemoney/research-skeleton/README.md

 # this is a sample project directory to guide my future research

+## to get started

+paste in `git clone https://github.com/esemoney/research-skeleton.git` to your terminal and press enter.

+next, type `cd research-skeleton`

 _adapted from **Good research code** - Patrick Mineault_

 ## instructions summary